zsofimajor/aliit-builder-hub/resources-and-support/index.md

   <p>Only events that follow the approved plan and meet the agreed metrics will be eligible for reimbursement.</p>
 </div>

-<blockquote>Once you become a Builder, you should automatically get calendar access.
-We don't invite people to hangouts one by one, but you can add events yourself.
-No access yet?
-Find Zsófi on Discord: <em>zsofi_m</em>.</blockquote>

 ## Questions?